mattimarte/Catering-Staff-Management/README.md

 * **Robustness:** Handling of alternative flows and exceptions as defined in the Use Case extensions.

 ---
-*Developed as part of the Development of Software Applications course at the University of Turin (UniTO).*
+*Developed as part of the Development of Software Applications course at the University of Turin (UniTO) together with the following collaborators:*
+- *Matteo Marcolin*